bluz71/bluz71.github.io/_posts/2017-06-09-the-treats-of-neovim.md

 source ~/.vimrc
 ```

-Inside a *vimrc* file use the following `if` conditional for Neovim specific
+Inside a *vimrc* file use the following `if` conditional for any Neovim
-code:
+specific code:

 ```viml
 if has("nvim")